- Share this article

 - The NHS have updated their staff bereavement support for staff during COVID-19 which you can read here.

-- You can also access wellbeing apps Headspace and Sleepio for free, both of which can help you with mindfulness practices and improved sleep.
+- You can also access our wellbeing apps such as Headspace for free, which can help you with mindfulness practices and improved sleep.

 Through these ‘strange and scary times’ as our Vice President Dr Jane Dickson aptly described them, please do take care of yourselves and each other.